Before 'Love, Simon': Coming Out And Coming-Of-Age At The Movies

 Best Moment: Matty and Michael go to a foam party.
 In 2014.

-Anything Else?: It's not the first film set in a high school to feature teen characters played actors who look like they could be ten years into a successful career in real estate.
+Anything Else?: It's not the first film set in a high school to feature teen characters played by actors who look like they could be ten years into a successful career in real estate.
 But in every scene featuring Braun and Cope dressed up in "teen" clothes, they just look like the world's least convincing narcs.
 Screenplay by Alan Yang, co-creator of Netflix's Master of None.

 Freak Show (2018)